NNPC subsidiaries post N1.01tr profit – The Sun Nigeria

 When the gross loss of N10.57 billion is juxtaposed with the operational expenses of N34.64 billion, the company’s financial position dropped further to an operating loss of N45.39 billion.

-The situation is also the same for the Port Harcourt Refining Company which recorded a total revenue of N1.45 billion in 2018 with processing expenses of N24.04 billion, resulting into a gross loss of N22.58 billion.
+The situation was also same for the Port Harcourt Refining Company which recorded a total revenue of N1.45 billion in 2018 with processing expenses of N24.04 billion, resulting into a gross loss of N22.58 billion.

-Nonetheless, industry watchers have hailed the NNPC GMD for his audacious transparency stance leading to the release of the audited results.
+Industry watchers have however hailed the NNPC GMD for his audacious transparency stance leading to the release of the audited results.

 He said, “Having such disclosures is good for transparency and accountability.
 I congratulate Mele Kyari and his team and urge them to make this a regular practice and in open data format.”